Vitamin A Diet: 5 Foods That May Help Boost Vitamin A Intake

 5. Tomatoes

-The vivid red tomatoes are a good source of vitamin A, and they're thankfully used a lot in everyday cooking.
-You may prepare tomato soup and tomato chutney with tomatoes in addition to using them as a base ingredient in our gravies.
+The vivid red tomatoes are a good source of vitamin A, and they're commonly used in everyday cooking.
+You can prepare tomato soup and tomato chutney with tomatoes, in addition to using them as a base ingredient in your gravies.
+Not in the mood to cook?
+Don't worry!
+Simply order them from any online food delivery application.

 Advertisement